 Landscape Maintenance Worker (“Landscaper”)

 As the name implies, a landscape maintenance worker specializes in the care of existing landscapes, such as: pruning, weeding, mulching and clean up of debris.
 Because pruning is a specialty, it is important to hire someone with extensive experience as poor pruning can kill or stunt an otherwise healthy plant.

 Landscapers are usually qualified to assist with planting a few plants in an existing landscape, but the are not trained in landscape design or construction both of which require specialized training and/or licensing.
 In most cases, a landscaper is not required by the state of Arizona to get a license as long as they’re only handling landscape maintenance and minor landscape repairs.
 It is important to hire a licensed contractor if you need construction, electrical or irrigation work (see below).

 Plans are drawn to scale and ready to present to a landscape contractor.
-This gives you the freedom to get bids from several contractors and to select the contractor that provides you with the best value.
-And during construction, the designer can act as your advocate to assure that the contractor is implementing the plan as intended.
+This gives you the freedom to get bids from several contractors and select the contractor that provides you with the best value.
+And during construction, the designer can act as your advocate to ensure that the contractor is implementing the plan as intended.

 In addition, most landscape designers charge a flat fee based on the size and scope of the project rather than on sales of products or additional services, enabling them to focus on your needs rather than upselling.
 For these reasons, the typical design fee usually more than pays for itself in savings in construction costs.